Skip to main content

 Assets are a new feature in Outerbounds.
 Don't hesitate to contact your support Slack with feedback and questions!

 Metaflow artifacts are a core building block for managing data and models.
-Outerbounds Projects extends this concept with data assets and model assets, which complement artifacts by adding an extra layer of metadata, tracking, and observability.
+Outerbounds Projects extends this concept with data assets and model assets, which complement artifacts by adding an extra layer of metadata, tracking, and observability, and unifying the concept of Metaflow branching with typical VCS branches developers are used to.

 What are assets